 Other significant costs of a public offering are the burden it will place on management and the significant expense that the company will incur in connection with the offering, even if it is not successful.
 The public offering process will demand significant management involvement, particularly from the chief executive officer, the chief financial officer and the accounting and legal staff.
 Costs of the offering include payment of discounts and commissions to the underwriters in exchange for their services (usually 7% of the offering proceeds), accounting fees and legal fees.
-There are also additional costs such as the cost of printing prospectuses and stock certificates, costs of retaining a transfer agent, and listing fees payable to the relevant trading market.
-Finally, there are filing fees paid to the SEC and the Financial Industry Regulatory Authority ("FINRA"), formerly the National Association of Securities Dealers ("NASD"), which regulates broker-dealers such as the underwriters.
+There are also additional costs such as the cost of printing prospectuses, costs of retaining a transfer agent, and listing fees payable to the relevant trading market.
+Finally, there are filing fees paid to the SEC and the Financial Industry Regulatory Authority ("FINRA"), which regulates broker-dealers such as the underwriters.
 Many of these costs will be incurred before the company knows whether the offering is likely to be successful.